IBM/kar/docs/KAR.md

 means of _events_, i.e., publishing events and/or subscribing to events.

-A KAR application consists of a dynamic set of _components_ akin to running instances of microservices and a _persistent store_.
-A _component_ is a unit of compute and state.
+A KAR application consists of a dynamic set of _components_ akin to running instances of microservices, _event sources_ and _sinks_, and a _persistent store_.

+KAR uses name mangling to allow for a single Redis instance and single Kafka instance to support multiple applications without interferences.

+## Components

+An application _component_ is a unit of compute and state.
 A component belongs to a single application.
 A component is _joined_ to a specific application at launch time by providing the name of the application (required).
 The component belongs to the same application until it terminates.
 The set of components in an application vary over time as new components join the application or existing components terminate.

+Components can be stateless or stateful.
+Stateful components intended to be scalable or fault-tolerant should either manage their state on their own or leverage KAR's actors and persistent store.

 ## Services